CPJKU/dcase_task2/docs/index.md

 - [Running the Code](#running-the-code)

 For a detailed description of the entire system you are invited to read the entire writeup.
-If you are only interrested in how to run the code I recommend to directly jump to the Section *[Running the Code](#running-the-code)*.
+If you are only interested in how to run the code I recommend to directly jump to the Section *[Running the Code](#running-the-code)*.

 <br>